The Vibrant Ruby Slippers Oakleaf Hydrangea

 • Mixed Border: Create a mixed border planting by combining Ruby Slippers oakleaf hydrangea with other flowering shrubs and perennials.
 Keep in mind this hydrangea will reach 4-5 feet wide, so plan accordingly.

 • Mass planting: For a dramatic effect, group multiple Ruby Slippers oakleaf hydrangeas together in a mass planting.
-This works well in larger garden spaces and can make a bold statement.
+This works well in larger garden spaces and long garden beds, and makes a bold statement!

 • Informal hedge: A row of Ruby Slippers oakleaf hydrangeas can soften the look of a backyard fence or chain-link fence, or can be used to delineate property lines.